yyalexlee/EastAsiaClimateExtremes/Data/ReadMe.md

 For each forecast initialization date, data corresponding to **lead week 3 (days 15–21 after initialization)**
 were extracted and reorganized into daily records.

-**The ECMWF-hindcast NetCDF data2** was generated based on **data 1**, 90th-percentile climatological thresholds nc file (eg., `t2m_clim90th`) were computed for each ECMWF Hindcast version using the forecast issued dates.
+**The ECMWF-hindcast NetCDF data2** was generated based on **data 1**, 90th-percentile climatological thresholds nc file (e.g., `t2m_clim90th`) were computed for each ECMWF Hindcast version using the forecast issued dates.